Basis-Theory/docs/source/includes/api-reference/_reactor_formulas.md

 | `optional`    | false    | *boolean* | `false` | If the request parameter is optional when executing the reactor                        |

 Request parameters are intended to define any parameters that will be provided to a Reactor at request-time, and may change across Reactor invocations.
-Complex objects can be passed within the `args` property to a Reactor, and these complex request parameters can be defined by dot-separating levels of the object hierarchy.
+Complex objects properties can be passed within the `args` property to a Reactor, and these complex request parameters can be defined by dot-separating levels of the object hierarchy.

+Any `args` property that is not associated with a request parameter is still forwarded to the reactor.
+This allows you to provide complete complex objects including arrays, in which no type checking is applied.
+For instance, if no request parameters are declared, it means you can provide any payload when invoking the reactor.

 For example, to pass a `card` object to a Reactor whose schema matches the [Card Object](#atomic-cards-atomic-card-object-card-object) stored within an [Atomic Card](#atomic-cards-atomic-card-object) token, a Reactor Formula should define the following request parameters: